 - The parietal lobe controls the sensations of touch, such as pressure, pain, and temperature, and parts of speech, visual-spatial orientation, and calculation

-- The temporal lobe controls memory, the special senses such as hearing, and the ability to understand spoken or written words
+- The temporal lobe controls memory, special senses such as hearing, and the ability to understand spoken or written words

 - The occipital lobe controls vision